This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 After your surgery:

 You will be taken to a room to rest until you are fully awake.
 Healthcare providers will monitor you closely for any problems.
 Do not get out of bed until your healthcare provider says it is okay.
-When your healthcare provider sees that you are okay, you will allowed to go home.
-If you need to stay overnight, you will be taken to your hospital room.
+When your healthcare provider sees that you are okay, you may be allowed to go home.

 - A brace or soft neck collar may be used to decrease your pain.